Wedding Insurance and COVID-19

 Where payments were made using a credit card, you may also have a claim under Section 75 of the Consumer Credit Act.

-If you've exhausted the above options then turn to your wedding insurance provider to see if you can make a claim under your policy.
+If you've exhausted the above options then turn to your wedding insurance provider to see if you might be able to make a claim under your policy.

 What if one of our family members is ill?

-Where weddings are able to go ahead, if you or a close relative is ill and unable to attend on the day, you may have cover under your wedding insurance policy.
+If you or a close relative is ill and unable to attend on the day, you may have cover under your wedding insurance policy.
 Check your policy terms to see exactly what is and isn't covered.